-These commentaries are based on Dr Gillman’s peer reviewed scientific papers, see Publications,
+These commentaries are based on Dr Gillman’s peer reviewed scientific papers, see Publications, and include a downloadable PDF.

 Abstract

 This paper points out that precise use of terms in pharmacology and nosology is essential to understanding MAOI drugs and their potential uses and interactions.
 The approved indications for their use, according to bodies such as the FDA, have varied considerably over the decades without new data or scientific justification to underpin those changes.
 Much of the material about these drugs in standard texts is written by those with inadequate practical experience or knowledge of pharmacology, as exemplified by the American Psychiatric Association textbook on psychopharmacology, which has multiple significant errors.
-The main falsehoods and misconceptions are explained and clarified by an internationally recognised expert.
+The main errors and misconceptions are explained and clarified by an internationally recognised expert.

 Introduction